|Jet in Carina WFC3 IR [Courtesy NASA]

 - Abortion.
 As mentioned above, teen abortions are down significantly.
 This is actually true across all age groups.
 According to a 2016 report by the U.S. Centers for Disease Control and Prevention, as of 2013 the abortion rate has dropped to only 12.5 per 1000 U.S. women aged 15-44, a new record low.
 What's more, it is also not true, as many presume, that the percentage of all abortions due to teenagers (aged 15-19) is increasing.
 Instead, the fraction has declined -- in 2013, women aged 15-19 years accounted for only 11.4% of all abortions, whereas in 1991, 20.4% of all abortions were in this age bracket [CDC2013].
 A separate study by the Guttmacher Institute found that in 2014 the abortion rate had declined to 14.6, which is the lowest rate in their tabulations since abortion was legalized in 1973 [Guttmacher2017].

 - Teenage alcohol, cigarette and drug use.
 Here again, the latest facts differ sharply from public perception.
 A 2016 U.S. government report found that the percentage of persons aged 12 through 17 who drank alcohol in the past month declined from 17.6% in 2002 to just 9.6% in 2015, while a 2016 University of Michigan study found that the percentage of 12th graders who reported having been drunk during the past year declined from 53.2% in 2001 to 37.3% in 2015.
-Even more dramatic declines have been seen in teen smoking -- only 4.2% of teens 12-17 smoke in 2015, down from 13% in 2002 (although there is some concern over a rise in vaping among teens) [SAMHSA2016; NIDA2016].
+Even more dramatic declines have been seen in teen smoking -- only 8% of U.S. high school students smoked cigarettes in 2016, down from 13% in 2002, and only 11.3% used e-cigarettes, down sharply from 16% in 2015 [McGinley2017; NIDA2016].
 Cocaine and crack usage have also declined sharply -- in a 2011 University of Michigan report, these rates were at the lowest levels since the study began tracking them.
 One area of concern is marijuana usage: in 2011, 17.6% of 10th graders reported some usage in the previous 30 days, which figures are roughly the same as in 2003, but even these figures are down from 1997 when these rates peaked [Johnston2011].
 Along this line, the prevalence of drinking and driving among youth 16-19 has dropped by more than half since 1991 -- from 22.3% to 10.3%, according to the Centers for Disease Control and Prevention [Brown2012].

 On the other hand, there is concern at the present time that at least some of these favorable statistics may reverse.
 For example, a recent study found that 4% of American adults had reported using marijuana between 2001 and 2002, whereas 10% did between 2012 and 2013.
 Abuse and/or dependence problems have increased accordingly, from 1.5% to 3% [Seaman2015].
 These increases are not yet seen in teenage drug statistics, although that is expected to change [SD2015b].
 Even more worrisome, heroin use has jumped in the past few years, particularly among upper-middle-class whites [Seelye2015].